 Thursday 1st April – Sunday 4th July – Open daily 11am – 6pm

 (Including renowned bluebell season late April/early May)

-12th June to 31st October - Wednesdays & Thursdays
+7th July to 31st October - Wednesdays & Thursdays only

 Conference / Meeting facilities